-A deduction will be applied to the individual's Land Tax Assessment, which equates to the proportion of land tax on their share in the joint ownership.
+A deduction will be applied to the individual's Land Tax Assessment, which equates to the proportion of their share of the land tax assessed in the joint ownership.
 If there was no land tax liability in the joint ownership (for example, combined site value of all land in the joint ownership was below the taxable threshold) no deduction will apply in the individual ownership.